 Companies that strive to develop and improve AI technology are already working on creating autonomous cars that could very quickly become a real thing on our streets.
 We are not talking about flying objects from sci-fi movies, but about advanced machine learning that could give to the next generation of cars the power to learn, understand and control the data they receive.
+One could argue, however, that the technological advancement that we are experiencing is something that could very well be found in sci-fi movies a couple of decades ago; nobody could have predicted the development of internet and smartphones, yet today people can sit back, relax, and talk with friends across the world or bet on their favorite team with the Paddy Power Promo Code, all from the comfort of their homes.
+It is the same with smart cars.

 The car will no longer be a machine that works on the commands it receives from humans, but rather a device that can think and seek the best creative solutions for any situation.
 Imagine having a vehicle that can repair itself, or even can’t break down at all.
 Or a car that can predict in advance any danger on the road.